-Greater Wellington is currently a net borrower of funds and will generally apply surplus funds to debt repayment and, wherever possible, internally borrow from reserve funds to meet future capital expenditure.
-Greater Wellington may invest liquid funds externally for the following reasons:
+The Council is currently a net borrower of funds and will generally apply surplus funds to debt repayment and, wherever possible, internally borrow from reserve funds to meet future capital expenditure.
+The Council may invest liquid funds externally for the following reasons:

-- Strategic purposes consistent with Greater Wellington's LTCCP - Holding short term liquid investments for general working capital requirements or any other cash management objective - Holding investments that are necessary to carry out Greater Wellington operations consistent with annual plans - Holding investments for self-insured infrastructural assets and contingency reserves.
+- Strategic purposes consistent with the Council's LTP - Holding short term liquid investments for general working capital requirements or any other cash management objective - Holding investments that are necessary to carry out the Council operations consistent with annual plans - Holding investments for self-insured infrastructural assets and contingency reserves.

-Greater Wellington recognises that as a responsible public authority, any investments that it holds should be low risk.
+The Council recognises that, as a responsible public authority, any investments that it holds should be low risk.
 It also recognises that lower risk generally means lower returns.

-In its financial investment activity, Greater Wellington's primary objective when investing is the protection of its investment.
+In its financial investment activity, the Council's primary objective when investing is the protection of its investment.
 Accordingly, only credit-worthy counterparties are acceptable.